-The state's leading small business organization, the National Federation of Independent Business (NFIB), praised action by the House Energy and Technology Committee, in reporting out Senate Bill 910.
-The legislation, sponsored by Senator Tom Casperson (R-Escanaba), would halt the EPA’s proposed rule restrictions on wood stoves and wood burning appliances.
-The bill now moves to the full House for consideration and passage during the Lame Duck session.
-The bill was advanced to third reading on December 11th and is expected to be passed by the House this week.
+The state's leading small business organization, the National Federation of Independent Business (NFIB), praised Governor Rick Snyder for signing into law Senate Bill 910.
+The legislation, sponsored by Senator Tom Casperson (R-Escanaba), would prohibit Michigan's Department of Environmental Quality (DEQ) from enforcing EPA’s proposed rule restrictions on wood stoves and wood burning appliances.
+The bill was one of a number of pieces of legislation that made it to the Governor's desk during the last week of the 2014 "lame duck" session.

 “Leave it to the same EPA and the Washington bureaucrats that want to dictate what light bulbs we use and how our toilets flush to seek tougher restrictions on wood burning on the heels of a record cold winter season,” said NFIB State Director Charlie Owens.
 “The ruling elite in DC are completely out of touch with reality on this one.”

-As passed by the Committee, Senate Bill 910 would prohibit the Michigan DEQ from enforcing any new EPA rule restrictions on wood stoves and wood burning appliances, while resolutions SR 14 and SCR 127 memorialize Congress to halt the rules.
+Senate Bill 910, now Public Act 417 of 2014, will prohibit the Michigan DEQ from enforcing any new EPA rule restrictions on wood stoves and wood burning appliances, while resolutions SR 14 and SCR 127 memorialize Congress to halt the rules.
 At the federal level, Congressman Dan Benishek, whose district includes the Upper Peninsula and Northern Michigan, is a cosponsor of HR 4407 introduced by Congressman Blaine Luetkemeyer (MO-CD3) that also curtails EPA’s attempt to further regulate wood burning heat sources.

 At a previous hearing on the legislation, small business owners Warren W. Walborn, President & CEO of Hawken Energy Inc. in Shelby, MI; Jeff Zack, President of Z Supply, LLC in Muskegon, MI; and Craig Wertz owner of Ridgewood Stoves in Hersey, MI testified on how the EPA rules will harm their business and cost jobs.